Hemp Field Irrigation

 Plastic Mulch and Drip Tape

-The mulch is put down based on the designed field layouts.
-See our page on Hemp Field Layout for more information.
+When understanding how to farm hemp, it’s important to know the mulch is put down based on the designed field layouts.
+See our page on Hemp Field Layout for more information on soil and water requirements for growing.

 Wide, raised beds are recommended.
 The widest plastic mulch sold is 60 inches so a 6 inch raised bed ends up about 36 inches wide.
 Drip tape is laid 2 inches underground below the plastic mulch and then connected to the flexible manifold pipe at both ends.
 Each zone requires flush valves and air vents.